• Skip to primary navigation

 Around the middle of September you will find the most flavorful, sweet, and crisp Galas for the entire year.
 This is when you want to buy big.
 Organic is available at this time as well.
 You should also find sales of Galas in September.

-Organic Gala apples on display at Whole Foods Market
+Rainier Organic apples on display at the grocery store.

 New Zealand is in the Southern Hemisphere, hence their "September" would be our March.
 If you got a New Zealand grown Gala in March you might get something close to that September peak in quality.